The idea behind the book

 ‘A cunning and dangerous thief and a menace to the community,’ Lady Jack, the 1930s Eton-cropped leader of a bandit gang who ‘dressed like a man’.

-‘A coffee coloured beauty’ and ‘the worst woman in London,’ Queenie Day, arrested in Margate 1937.
+‘A coffee coloured beauty’ and ‘the worst woman in London,’ Queenie Day, arrested at Margate’s Dreamland in 1937.

 I’m grateful to the Society of Authors for a grant to research this book.
 Information about grant applications here